Inclement Weather FAQ

 How will I know when the school schedule has been altered?

-Employees and families may obtain weather-related announcements by checking the HCPS website or social media forums, signing up for email or School Messenger alerts, by calling 634-4700, or by tuning in to the public announcements on the following local media outlets:
+Employees and families may obtain weather-related announcements by checking the HCPS website or social media forums, signing up for email or School Messenger alerts, or by tuning in to the public announcements on the following local media outlets:

 Local Radio Stations